- Focus and Scope

 As we aim to publish widely indexed, carefully copyedited, high-quality manuscripts that are also deposited in repositories such as PubMed Central, publication of an accepted paper requires expensive production steps such as copyediting, reference checking and XML tagging.
 In the editing and production stage, IEEE employs professional full-time staff and freelancers, and we have to pay for these services.
 To defray these costs (and because we do not sell subscriptions like toll-access journals) we require authors to pay certain fees.

 Authors publishing in JTEHM pay an article processing/open access fee of $1350, only in case of acceptance.
-There is a 15% discount for EMB Society members.
+There is a 5% discount for IEEE Members, 15% for IEEE Society Members, and 25% for EMB Society members.
 Papers longer than 8 pages will be charged $250 per page overlength charge for papers up to 10 pages long.
 For every page above 10 pages, the overlength fee is $350/page.

 These fees are usually funded from research grants, and new researchers in the area are urged to budget for open access publications in their grant proposals, much as they budget for conference presentations.